jasonhemann/21FA-CS4400/syllabus.md

 ### Scheduled Office Hours

-Course personnel will make ourselves available for 8-10 hours of [office hours]({{ site.baseurl}}/office-hours/) available weekly, concentrated toward assignment due dates.
+Course personnel will make ourselves available for 4-6 hours of [office hours]({{ site.baseurl}}/office-hours/) available weekly, concentrated toward assignment due dates.
 If our office hours schedule in particularly ill-suited to your class schedule, let me know and we may be able to adjust them.
+As per current university guidance, we will hold these office hours remotely.

+### Gradescope

+We will be using Gradescope this term, which allows us to provide fast and accurate feedback on your work.
+Homework will be submitted through Gradescope, and homework and exam grades will be returned through Gradescope.
+As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
+For clarification on grades, please meet with your grader during office hours.

+To access Gradescope, click the Log In button on the Gradescope website and enter your university email.
+Then enter your existing password if you have one or click Forgot Password to reset it or create one for the first time.

 ### Piazza Forums